KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation: Results

 \subsubsection{KiU-Net}

-Following existing approaches like \cite{zhou2019unet++}, we use Dice Index (F1-score) and Jaccard Similarity score (mIOU) for evaluating and comparing the proposed method (KiU-Net) on the medical image segmentation datasets:
+Following existing approaches like \cite{zhou2019unet++}, we use Dice Index (F1-score) for evaluating and comparing the proposed method (KiU-Net) on the medical image segmentation datasets:

 where TP, FP and FN correspond to the number of pixels that are true positives, false positives and false negatives respectively of the prediction when compared with the ground truth.
 Table \ref{brain} shows the results for the experiments on all the 3 datasets for image segmentation.
-As it can be observed, we compare KiU-Net with some of the widely used backbone architectures for medical image segmentation like Seg-Net, U-Net and U-Net++.
-KiU-Net not only performs better than the other networks but also achieves a significant boost in terms of performance.
+As it can be observed, we compare KiU-Net with some of the widely used backbone architectures for medical image segmentation like Seg-Net, U-Net, U-Net++, sSE-UNet and CPFNet.
+We also compare KiU-Net with methods proposed previously for focusing on local details like FullNet and DeepGIoS.
+The methods under comparison are trained from scratch.
+Compared to all these, KiU-Net achieves a significant boost in terms of performance.
+Note that all the other networks were trained from scratch for comparison using the same pipeline as we trained KiU-Net for fair comparison.
+We also conduct a paired t-test and report the p-value to show the statistical significance of our results.
+The t-test is conducted between the dice accuracy of our proposed method and all the other baseline methods.
+Please note that the p-values are calculated using the dice accuracy for Brain US, GlaS, RITE datasets.
+We note that all the values are way below 0.05 proving the statistical significance of our results.